 Most often, the word "triduum" is associated with the Easter Triduum, however, a triduum is any three-day period that prepares us for the celebration of something special.
-The Renewal of Consecration to Our Lady on the Solemnity of the Annunciation is a very special celebration, and the Archdiocese of Toronto is preparing with a Marian Triduum.
-In 2024, the Solemnity of the Annunciation, normally celebrated on March 25, is transferred to April 8 because of the date of Easter.
+The Renewal of Consecration to Our Lady on the Solemnity of the Annunciation of the Lord is a very special celebration, and the Archdiocese of Toronto is preparing with a Marian Triduum.
+The Solemnity of the Annunciation of the Lord is celebrated on March 25.
+If that date falls during Holy Week or on a Sunday in Lent, the celebration is transferred to the Monday after the Octave of Easter.